| Has the Biotech Bubble Really Burst?by C.G. Masi, Technology Journalist Bill Haseltine, CEO of Human Genome Sciences, in his keynote address

 we imagined-machine vision systems are starting to fulfill their

 promise of giving eyes to all sorts of automatic systems.
+Similarly, the journey from a human-genome map to the wonderful

 world of designer pharmaceuticals is longer than we were told.
 We